-You can order my post important products directly on this page.
+You can order my most important products directly on this page.

-You can click the product names if you want to go and learn more about them…
+Click the product names to learn more about them…

 $12.00 – $64.00